-This recipe, from Claudia Roden's The Book of Jewish Food, can be used for loaves of various shapes, including the rounded ones baked for the Jewish New Year, which symbolize the cycle of life.
+This recipe, from Claudia Roden's The Book of Jewish Food (Alfred A. Knopf, 1996), can be used for loaves of various shapes, including the rounded ones baked for the Jewish New Year, which symbolize the cycle of life.

 - 2 tbsp. active dry yeast

 - 1⁄2 cup sugar

 - 1 tbsp. poppy or sesame seeds (optional)

 Dissolve yeast and 1 tsp. of the sugar in 2 1⁄4 cups lukewarm water in a small bowl and set aside until foamy, about 10 minutes.
 Grease a large bowl with 1 tsp. of the oil and set aside.
 Grease 2 large or 4 medium baking sheets with 2 tsp. of the oil and set aside.

 Using a kitchen spoon, beat 4 of the eggs in another large bowl, then beat in salt and the remaining sugar and 1⁄2 cup oil.
 Add yeast mixture and beat until well combined.
 Gradually add flour, stirring until dough is stiff.
 Turn dough out onto a lightly floured surface and knead until smooth, about 15 minutes.
 Shape dough into a ball and transfer to prepared bowl.
 Cover with a damp kitchen towel or plastic wrap and set aside, in a warm spot, to let rise until doubled in bulk, 1–2 hours.

 Preheat oven to 350º.
 Turn dough out onto a very lightly floured surface, divide into 12 equal pieces, and shape each into a ball.
 Set dough balls aside about 2" apart, cover with a damp kitchen towel or plastic wrap, and let rise for 10 minutes.
 Roll dough balls into 12"-long ropes.